Hi there! I’m Rebecca. I’m so glad you’ve made it to my page.

 As an experienced educator, certified RStudio instructor, and certified Software Carpentry instructor, I have been the primary lecture for an undergraduate statistics course at UC Berkeley, I have taught dozens of R and data science-related workshops, and have helped hundreds of thousands of people worldwide learn R and statistics through this blog.

-My primary upcoming project is a book, “Veridical Data Science: The Practice of Responsible Data Analysis and Decision Making”, that I am co-authoring with my PhD advisor and ongoing mentor, Professor Bin Yu.
+I am the co-author of “Veridical Data Science: The Practice of Responsible Data Analysis and Decision Making” (available for free online at www.vdsbook.com), written together with my PhD advisor and mentor, Professor Bin Yu.
 Veridical Data Science combines Professor Yu’s decades-long experience in the field of data science and her innovative Veridical Data Science framework with my enthusiasm for explaining complex data science topics in a simple and intuitive way.
 We hope that Veridical Data Science can be a practical handbook for new (and old) Data Scientists, highlighting the role of judgment calls and critical thinking in data science, and we hope that it will play a significant role in the education of the next generation of data scientists.
-Veridical Data Science will be published by MIT Press sometime in 2023.
-Stay tuned!
+Physical copies of Veridical Data Science will be published by MIT Press in 2024.

 When I’m not doing R or data stuff, I’m usually found hiking, climbing rocks somewhere, or working some art project or another!